Influenza key points

 • There are many misconceptions about flu vaccine.
 CDC addresses many of these misconceptions and provides a summary of the benefits of vaccination and selected scientific studies that support these benefits.

 • Flu vaccine is recommended for everyone 6 months of age and older who do not have contraindications.
 While some flu formulations are not recommended for some patients and some patients should not receive flu vaccine at all, this is uncommon.
-For more guidance on contraindications and precautions for influenza vaccine, please see Table 2 on page 4 in the Summary of Flu Vaccine Recommendations 2022-23 and pages 17-20 in the 2022-2023 ACIP Influenza Recommendations
+For more guidance on contraindications and precautions for influenza vaccine, please see Table 3 on page 4 in the 2023-24 Summary of Flu Vaccine Recommendations and pages 16-18 in the 2023-2024 ACIP Influenza Recommendations

 Below are the links to the latest information and data that might inform your conversations with patients in the upcoming months:

 • Flu vaccine offers the best protection against flu-related illness, hospitalization, and death.
 Flu vaccine reduces this burden of illness.
-For the latest information about vaccine effectiveness, see CDC’s Influenza Vaccine Effectiveness Studies website.

 • Influenza vaccination was found to reduce deaths in children.
 A study in Pediatrics was the first of its kind to show that influenza vaccination is effective in preventing influenza-associated deaths among children.
-A 2022 study reported on the vaccine effectiveness against life-threating influenza illness in US children.
-Clinical Infectious Diseases (CID)
+A 2022 study showed that flu vaccination reduced children’s risk of severe life-threatening influenza by 75%.
+And a 2020 study found that during the 2018-2019 flu season, flu vaccination reduced flu-related hospitalization by 41% and flu-related emergency department visits by half among children (aged 6 months to 17 years old).

 • Influenza vaccination may make illness milder.
 While some people who get vaccinated may develop influenza, vaccination may make their illness milder.
 A 2017 study in Clinical Infectious Diseases (CID) showed that influenza vaccination reduced deaths, intensive care unit (ICU) admissions, ICU length of stay, and overall duration of hospitalization among hospitalized influenza patients.
 A 2021 published study found that in a primarily older population, influenza vaccination was associated with a 41% reduction in risk of hospitalized influenza illness.
-Journal of Infectious Diseases
+Journal of Infectious Diseases.

 • Influenza vaccination has been found effective in preventing influenza-associated hospitalization during pregnancy.